appliedblockchain/k0/README.md

 docker-compose up
 ```

 Among other things, this starts a proving server, which reads in the proving and verification keys generated in the setup.
 This takes a while.
 You should see messages like "Loading commitment proving key...".
-Once you see the message "All keys loaded." you can run the integration tests (in another terminal window):
+Once you see the message "All keys loaded." you can run the integration tests.

+In the directory `js/packages/k0-integration-tests-eth` (in another terminal window):

 ```
 npm i